You are listening to the Sean Hannity Radio Show podcast.

 I know he's okay.

-But uh the other thing that was was very important coming up from Florida at the time that we did with the millions of people, other people was that we were seeing all the electrical trucks, all the army people, all the connection.
+But the other thing that was very important coming up from Florida at the time that we did with the millions of people, other people, was that we were seeing all the electrical trucks, all the Army people, all the conversations.

 Wasn't that amazing, by the way?